 - The price of this 8 Day tour includes your accommodation and transport for the duration of the tour, entrance to all sites and the guided activities on each day of the tour.
 The activities on this tour are hiking, cycling and boat trips.

 - Contact James at firstname.lastname@example.org for further information.

 On this tour you will get a true sense of Ireland’s Wild Atlantic Way.
 Over the 8 days you will partake in the best biking and hiking Ireland has to offer.
 Travel from Cork to Achill in county Mayo and visit the key discovery points along the route.
 All BEYOND THE GLASS Adventure Tour guides are qualified, knowledgeable, experienced and friendly, giving you the ultimate adventure holiday experience.

 ITINERARY & MAP

-- Day 1 - This tour begins in Cork City and the first port of call is a visit to the world famous Blarney Castle.
-Here you will explore the Castle, its wonderful grounds and gardens.
-You will of course get the opportunity to kiss the Blarney Stone.
-In the afternoon the tour travels into West Cork.
-The activity on day one is a hike on the spectacular Sheep's Head Peninsula.
-This is a really amazing hike with magnificent views.
-During the hike you will get your first glimpses of the Wild Atlantic Way, it is a perfect opening to the 8 Day Adventure Tour.
-On the first night of the tour the tour stays in a hotel located in scenic west cork.
+- Day 1 - The tour begins in Cork City; the first visit is to the world-famous Blarney Castle.
+Here you will explore the Castle, its wonderful gardens and of course kiss the Blarney Stone.
+In the afternoon the tour travels to beautiful West Cork.
+The activity on the first day is a hike on the spectacular Sheep's Head Peninsula.
+This is an amazing hike on which you will get your first glimpses of the magnificent Wild Atlantic Way, it is a perfect opening to the 8 Day Adventure Tour.
+The first nights’accommodation is a hotel in scenic west cork.